toddcf/budget-app/README.md

 - querySelectorAll.
   - Returns a list instead of an array.
 - Slice, which returns an array.
 (A trick for converting the list that querySelectorAll returned . . . back into an array.)
-- foreach (as opposed to for loop).
+- forEach (as opposed to for loop).